All Episodes

 Well, as far as I know, I'm okay.

-Now listen, I I just I've been talking about this this hunger games comment from the president, and he in his administration has in fact set up a capital district around Washington where as long as you're in the establishment of either party, you do pretty well and and seem to hold the people outside the beltway in contempt and it it's not just a Democrat thing.
+Now, listen, I've been talking about this Hunger Games comment from the president, and he and his administration has, in fact, set up a capital district around Washington where as long as you're in the establishment of either party, you do pretty well and seem to hold the people outside the beltway in contempt, and it's not just a Democrat thing.

 Holy cow.

-You know, in Mississippi, it was apparently a crime to vote in a primary in which you did not intend to vote for that profession, yet you had Republican establishment leadership votes people to go commit a crime so that they could get Thad Cochran reelected.
+You know, in Mississippi, it was apparently a crime to vote in a primary in which you do not intend to vote for that.

 That is extraordinary.

-I do get bills passed, but I do have to get somebody.
+I do get bills passed, but I do have to get somebody to do it.

-Yeah, uh Congressman, let me ask you about this, because I've seen this uh Mark Meadows, uh they've come after Jody Heist, they're running ads in district for him here in Georgia, they're running ads against Mark Meadows, uh they're going after guys like Marlon Stutzman in Indiana and and others who have dared to tell leadership no, and they're attacking them worse than they ever attacked the Democrats.
+They're going after guys like Marlon Stutsman in Indiana and others who have dared to tell leadership no, and they're attacking them worse than they ever attacked the Democrats.

-In fact, that was one of the big criticisms Rush had about McCain back in two thousand eight as the nominee.
+In fact, that was one of the big criticisms Rush had about McCain back in 2008 as the nominee.

-He he was vastly nastier to Republicans than he was Democrats.
+He was vastly nastier to Republicans than he was Democrats.

 Yeah.

-Well, and and if you look, uh we uh we voted in the TAA that gave uh more welfare benefits and unemployment to people that are gonna lose their job as a result of the TPA, even though it's gonna create more jobs.
+Well, and if you look, we voted in the TAA that gave more welfare benefits and unemployment to people that are going to lose their job as a result of the TPA, even though it's going to create more jobs.

 They just didn't tell people they'd be in Vietnam.

-But the thing when I voted no against the the rule with Walter Jones, there were two guys who vote against the rule, um four times that day I saw people in leadership saying when you vote against the procedural rule that brings the bill to the floor, you vote to turn that floor over to Nancy Pelosi.
+Four times that day, I saw people in leadership saying, when you vote against the procedural rule that brings the bill to the floor, you vote to turn that floor over to Nancy Pelosi.

 We don't need Republicans like that.